Javihaus/hamiltonian_ai/README.md

 # Theoretical Background

-Note: For a complete visual presentation of the theoretical foundations, see our detailed presentation.
+Note: For a complete visual presentation of the theoretical foundations, see our detailed presentation here (https://github.com/Javihaus/hamiltonian_ai/blob/main/docs/presentations/Hamiltonian%20Optimization_v1.pdf).

 ## The Optimization Problem
 In machine learning, optimization seeks to find parameters $\theta^*$ that minimize an objective function: